Skip to content

 Use Patterns when you need:

-• multiple components + layout rules
+• multiple components combined with layout rules

 • async states and loading skeletons